Gokase, Miyazaki: Climate

 Gokase has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
-The average annual temperature in Takachiho is 12.9 C. The average annual rainfall is 2449.0 mm with June as the wettest month.
-The temperatures are highest on average in August, at around 23.6 C, and lowest in January, at around 1.8 C. The highest temperature ever recorded in Takachiho was 35.6 C on 19 August 2020; the coldest temperature ever recorded was -12.9 C on 21 February 1983.
+The average annual temperature in Gokase is 12.9 C. The average annual rainfall is 2449.0 mm with June as the wettest month.
+The temperatures are highest on average in August, at around 23.6 C, and lowest in January, at around 1.8 C. The highest temperature ever recorded in Takachiho was 36.2 C on 2 August 2026; the coldest temperature ever recorded was -12.9 C on 21 February 1983.
 Summers are cool, with the average daily temperature in August being about the same as Aomori City (23.5 °C), and the average minimum temperature being about the same as Hachinohe City (19.5 °C), with 28.6 midsummer days and only two extremely hot days in the past.
 Winters are relatively cold, and the average temperature in January is about the same as Sendai City (2.0 °C).
 Due to the effects of strong cold air and low pressure on the south coast, snow tends to accumulate, and heavy snowfall of 20 cm or more can occur, but it is not a heavy snowfall area.
 The southernmost ski resort in Japan is located on the eastern ridge of Mt.
 Kousaka in the southwestern part of the town.